Deception Tip 89:

 As I’ve mentioned too, this is episode number 89, so you’ve listened to, hopefully, 88 previous deception tips.
 That’s a lot of learning that you have done, not to mention any other learning you have done on your own or any of the other materials of mine that you have taken advantage of.
 I’ve got a lot of free stuff out there for you guys to continue to learn more about reading people and detecting deception.

 In addition, when you call out those lies, do so lovingly, caringly for other people.
-On the other hand, high stakes lie, should you call them out every time?
+On the other hand, high stake lies, should you call them out every time?
 Again, depends on the situation.
-If there’s a matter of life and death, which a lot of high stakes lies can ruin careers or people will end up dead, you may want to be carefully considering what you want to do in that situation.
+If there’s a matter of life and death, in which a lot of high stake lies can ruin careers or people will end up dead, you may want to be carefully considering what you want to do in that situation.

 That’s on your part, that was episode 82.
 We have the relating language, you can relate to them a little bit more and get them to relate to you, that was episode 84.
 We also had even longer ago, we’ve done a lot of different episodes on how people speak, Unconventional Language, they don’t use normal words, that’s episode 31.

 I’m only going to name a few of them because there were quite a few.
 Distancing Language, that liars love to distance themselves from the situation or the event, that was episode 18.
 Detailed Stories, episode 17, where they go into a lot more detail in their lie because they want you to believe that they knew exactly what was going on.

 Other things like Repeating the Question or saying the question again or having people repeat the question or ask for it to be repeated, episode 43.
 You get the whole idea, there are quite a few of them in speech patterns and how people speak.
 So, today we have, as I said, a general overview of the entire speech pattern or several little tips.